tarantool/tarantool/doc/sphinx/book/box/box_space.rst

         Parameters: :samp:`{space_object}` = an :ref:`object reference <object-reference>`;
         :samp:`{tuple_value}` (type = Lua table or scalar) =
-        field values, must be passed as a Lua table if tuple_value contains more than one field;
+        field values, must be passed as a Lua table;
         :codeitalic:`{operator, field_no, value}` (type = Lua table) = a group of arguments for each operation, indicating what the operation is, what field the operation will apply to, and what value will be applied.
 The